aota/deepfreezefest.ca/README.md

 Read [this](http://macwright.org/2012/08/13/images-as-maps.html) and [this](http://build-failed.blogspot.ca/2012/11/zoomable-image-with-leaflet.html).

 These are the commands to generate new map tiles.
 Source files not included; `df2014-map.jpg` just needs to be a big jpg (this one was 4933 by 5483 px).
+You'll need [GDAL](http://www.gdal.org/): `brew update && brew install gdal`.

 ```shell
 python togeo.py df2014-map.jpg